Krazalm/MonopolyGoBotCustomedited/README.md

 - Toggle bot operation using a designated toggle key (default: F2).
 - Automatically scan and interact with predefined in-game elements.
 - Utilizes PyScreeze and PyAutoGUI for image recognition and interaction.
+- mainV2.py Customizable keybind functionality for toggling the bot on and off.
+Support for inputting any character as the toggle key.

 ## Usage